 AWS ML expands upon this offering by providing a service that can crunch data through internal algorithms and then arrive at applicable predictions.
 Ultimately, AWS ML’s integration with Redshift as a data source elevates the potential of this DWaaS.

-Amazon Redshift - How AWS Takes on Traditional Data Warehouses now.
+Amazon Redshift vs Traditional Data Warehouses now.

-Why Use Redshift?
+Why choose Redshift?

 The unprecedented explosion of data volumes in recent times has created an environment where companies have to formulate a thorough data strategy.
 This strategy and the resulting solution have to account for data volumes, costs, scalability, and simplicity of use.